bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-There is only very few CSS
+<p>There is only very few CSS
 and very few lines of JavaScript.
 How can we do the such a complex result?
-Complex thing drawing the grid with axes, with labels, with a curve, and interact with the mouse.
+Complex thing drawing the grid with axes, with labels, with a curve, and interact with the mouse.</p>

-With only 10 lines of code: it&apos;s because we are using what we call an external JavaScript library.
+<p>With only 10 lines of code: it&apos;s because we are using what we call an
+external JavaScript library.
 Actually, we are using 2 of them here.
-Because, this one: the &quot;function-plot&quot; JavaScript library, is using internally another one you must include also in the document.
+Because, this one: the &quot;function-plot&quot; JavaScript library, is using internally another one you must include also in the document.</p>

-What I propose is that we will start looking at this example.
-The best way is to click on &quot;Edit on CodePen&quot; label here, it will open the code in the CodePen.io online editor.
-And&hellip; just look at the HTML part here.
+<p>What I propose is that we will start looking at this example.
+The best
+way is to click on &quot;Edit on CodePen&quot; label here, it will open the code in the CodePen.io online editor.
+And&hellip; just look at the HTML part here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 97.
 (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">